 Below: An upper stem leaf and below it a larger mid-stem leaf.
 The bases partially clasp the stem.
 Lower stem leaves are longer, but fall away by flowering time.

 Notes: Purplestem Aster is indigenous to the Garden.
 Eloise Butler noted it in her Garden Log on Sept.
 7, 1907, using the older name of Aster puniceus.
 An early reference to this plant in the Garden was contained in Eloise Butler's entry in the 33rd Report of the Board of Park Commissioners for 1915.
-She listed 19 asters as present in the Garden and two were of the Redstemmed type.
+She listed 19 asters as present in the Garden and two were of the Red-stemmed type.
 She noted them in bloom in 1914 and noted planting a white flowered version in 1917 that she collected within Glenwood Park (which partially surrounded the Garden and is now named Theodore Wirth Park).
 Another was added in 1932.
-Using the botanical name current at that time she listed them as Aster puniceus a name that has now been consolidated in the species listed above.
+Using the botanical name current at that time she listed them as Aster puniceus.
 She wrote: "Aster puniceus, the red-stemmed swamp aster, is nearly as showy as A. novae-angliae.
-The typical plants, tall and bushy, their flowers with narrow rays, deep blue or pale, or even white, with orange disks, look as if studded with stars."
+The typical plants, tall and bushy, their flowers with narrow rays, deep blue or pale, or even white, with orange discs, look as if studded with stars."
 Purplestem Aster was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and presumably has been in the Garden all this time.
-As this plant prefers moist soil, it is plant is native to most of Minnesota except counties in the dryer west and SW.
+As this plant prefers moist soil, it is plant is native to most of Minnesota except counties in the drier west and SW.
 The plants range is generally from Minnesota east to the coast and most of subarctic Canada.
 It is endangered in several eastern states.

-Varieties: There are two similar plants originally reported as native to those noted areas of Minnesota; first the Retstemmed Aster - Symphyotrichum puniceum (L.) A. Löve & D. Löve and then the Purple Stem - Smphyotrichum puniceum (L.) A. Löve & D. Löve var. puniceum.
-All major sources such as USDA, Minnesota DNR Checklist and the U of M Herbarium's Annotated Checklist of the Vascular Flora of Minnesota (Ref. #28C), and Flora of North America (Ref. #W7) now, based on the work of G. L. Nesom and the Löves, consider these to be one variable species and consolidate both colors into Symphyotrichum puniceum (L.) A. Löve & D. Löve var. puniceum.
+Varieties: There are two similar plants originally reported as native to those areas of Minnesota noted above; first the Red-stemmed Aster - Symphyotrichum puniceum (L.) A. Löve & D. Löve and then the Purple Stem - Smphyotrichum puniceum (L.) A. Löve & D. Löve var. puniceum.
+All major sources such as USDA, Minnesota DNR Checklist and the U of M Herbarium's Checklist of the Vascular Flora of Minnesota (Ref. #28C), and Flora of North America (Ref. #W7) now, based on the work of G. L. Nesom and the Löves, consider these to be one variable species and consolidate both colors into Symphyotrichum puniceum (L.) A. Löve & D. Löve var. puniceum.
 There is a recognized 2nd variety, var. scabricaule, which is confined to the inner plains of the Gulf Coast States.